IrynaTsymbaliuk/Tracker/app/README.md

 ## Testing

-The app works best when you have language learning apps installed (e.g., Duolingo, Babbel, Memrise) and have used them in the past 30 days.
+The app works best when you have language learning apps installed and have used them in the past 30 days.
+Supported apps include:
+- Duolingo, Anki, LingoDeer, Drops
+- Japanese learning apps: Kanji Study, Renshuu, J5a, Hey Japan
+- And 5 more (see KnownApps.kt for the complete list)

+The library will automatically detect and track usage of any installed supported apps.

 ## Notes